List of The New York Times controversies

 The New York Times has been involved in many controversies since its founding in 1851.
 It is one of the largest newspapers in the United States and the world, and is considered to have worldwide influence and readership.
 Thousands of writers have contributed to New York Times materials.
-It has been accused of antisemitism, bias, and playing a notable role in influencing the Iraq War due to its misleading coverage of Saddam Hussein.
+Notably, it has been accused of antisemitism, bias, and playing a notable role in influencing the Iraq War due to its misleading coverage of Saddam Hussein.

+Pre-21st century

 Russian Revolution, 1917–1920

 In 1920, Walter Lippmann and Charles Merz investigated the coverage of the Russian Revolution by The New York Times from 1917 to 1920.
 Their findings, published as "A Test of the News", in a supplement of The New Republic, concluded that The New York Times reporting was biased and inaccurate, adding that the newspaper's news stories were not based on facts but "were determined by the hopes of the men who made up the news organizations."
 Lippmann and Merz alleged that the newspaper referred to events that had not taken place and atrocities that had not occurred, and that it reported at least 91 times that the Bolshevik regime was on the verge of collapse.
 "The news about Russia is an example of what people wanted to see, not what happened," Lippmann and Merz wrote.
 "The main censor and the main propagandist was the hope and fear in the minds of reporters and editors."